Grand Prismatic Spring, Yellowstone National Park, Wyoming.

 Consult the Yellowstone official map to locate Midway Geyser Basin.

-From the car park, boardwalks allow visitors to loiter around Midway Geyser Basin safely.
+From the parking lot, boardwalks lead visitors around Midway Geyser Basin safely.
 In fact, this is one of the most dangerous area in the Yellowstone National Park.

 We are so dazzled by this incredible natural show !
 We wish to observe Grand Prismatic Spring from above.
 There is a path that leads to a promontory overlooking the huge crater.
 But regretfully, a ranger informs us that it was closed this week because of renovations works.

-If we had taken it, here is what we could have seen:
+If we had taken it, here is what we would have seen:

 A hundred feet further, we approach the huge crater filled with boiling turquoise liquid.
 Indeed, this water rising from the bowels of the Earth reaches 194 ° F. The steam is so dense that we cannot make out the other bank of the geyser.
 In addition, Excelsior Geyser’s rim is covered with a whitish substance, deposited by the overflowing waters.